SquareWhite/air-hockey/README.md

 ### Future ideas:

+-   Make the game start by inserting a coin?
+    (game field lights up, friction for the puck changes, sound of an air pump starts)
 -   Rewrite the view layer using pure canvas api
 -   Rewrite computationally expensive parts of the game (e.g. math, collisions) in rust + web assembly